Julius Axelrod Award

 Dr. Isoherranen is committed to the advancement of education and training of graduate students, professional Pharm.D. students, and post-doctoral fellows, as well as supporting the progress of the drug metabolism field.
 She has been honored with many awards, among them the Kaye Innovation Award from the Hebrew University, Young Investigator Award from the American Epilepsy Society, and the Distinguished Ph.D.
 Student prize from the Hebrew University.

-Dr. Isoherranen’s lecture, titled “The biochemistry and clinical significance of CYP26 enzymes in regulating retinoic acid homeostasis,” will be presented on Monday, April 22 from 2:00 – 2:50 p.m. in Room 108 of the Boston Convention Center.
+Dr. Isoherranen’s lecture, titled “The biochemistry and clinical significance of CYP26 enzymes in regulating retinoic acid homeostasis,” was presented on Monday, April 22 from 2:00 – 2:50 p.m. in Room 108 of the Boston Convention Center.

 Composition of ASPET Awards Committees